Dr. Nina’s Perspectives

 While childhood obesity is a nationwide problem and children are indeed in a ‘crisis’, the epidemic itself has its roots in parental accountability.

 Who’s bringing junk food into the house for children to eat?
 Who’s controlling the number of hours children spend watching television, browsing the Internet, or playing video games?
 It’s us, the parents.
 We are in the driver’s seat.
 You see, whether or not we want to accept reality, children are not to blame for their overweight or obese state, as many just don’t know any better, especially if they haven’t been exposed to healthy lifestyle behaviors.
 In truth, a child with one obese parent has a 50 percent chance of being obese.
 This increases to 80 percent when both parents are obese.
 At the end of the day, parenting means role modeling; so, we should continuously strive to maintain healthy eating and exercise habits so our children can observe and, ultimately, acquire such patterns of behavior.
 Healthy people generally become healthy parents and healthy parents will likely promote healthy lifestyle behaviors in their children.

-The information I offer in articles and blogs is solely for educational purposes and is not intended to diagnose, treat, cure or prevent any disease.
-If you’re concerned about your health, I highly recommend contacting a physician for medical advice.
+Any health-related information offered on this website is solely for educational purposes and is not intended to diagnose, treat, cure or prevent disease.
+If you’re concerned about your health, always seek the advice of a physician or other qualified medical professional.